||The Celestial Sphere (Paul Manship 1885-1966), detail of the Swann, the first restored item from the Sphere.

-The Dedication Ceremony for the restoration of Marc Chagall's 'Peace window'will take place on on Monday, 24 October 2005
+The Dedication Ceremony for the restoration of Marc Chagall's 'Peace window' took place on on Monday, 24 October 2005

 .
 The window, completed in Summer 2001, was scheduled for UN Day of the UN Year 2001 "Dialogue among Civilizations".
 However, the tragic events of September 11th and their aftermath obliged postponement of this event.

-This Dedication Ceremony now will take place under the patronage of the President of the 60th session of the General Assembly, H.E.
+This Dedication Ceremony took place under the patronage of the President of the 60th session of the General Assembly, H.E.
 Jan Eliasson, on Monday, 24 October, United Nations Day, at 6.15h.
 PM in the Visitors' Lobby of United Nations Headquarters.
-Refreshments will be served from 6.00h.
+Refreshments were served from 6.00h.
 PM.

 For more information, please contact Ms. Rijuta Tooker in New York at: firstname.lastname@example.org